allegro/blog/_posts/2021-06-29-css-architecture-and-performance-of-micro-frontends.md

 ### New Approach — New Challenges

 Handling all the dependencies, libraries and visual compatibility when the entire website resides in a single repository is a challenge by itself.
 The level of difficulty increases even more, when there are hundreds of said repositories, each managed by a different team and tooling.
-When in such a situation, one of the things that quickly become apparent is the need for some kind of guidelines around the look of various aspects of components being developed like color scheme, spacing, fonts etc. — those are exactly the reasons why the Metrum Design System came to life.
+When in such situation, one of the things that quickly become apparent is the need for some kind of guidelines around the look of various aspects of components being developed like color scheme, spacing, fonts etc. — those are exactly the reasons why the Metrum Design System came to life.

 ![Metrum Design System](/img/articles/2021-06-29-css-architecture-and-performance-of-micro-frontends/metrum-design-system.jpg "Metrum Design System")